determined-ai/determined/onboarding/mlsys/1-gradients.md

 ## Averaging Gradients Together Means Faster Training

-Here is the central idea of this lesson: **when you average gradients from multiple data points, you get less noisy gradients, which lets you train faster**.
+The central idea of this lesson is: **when you average gradients from multiple data points, you get less noisy gradients, which lets you train faster**.
 Less noisy gradients means you have higher confidence that the step you take after calculating the gradient is in the correct direction.
 Higher confidence in the gradient direction means you can take bigger steps (by increasing your learning rate).
 A higher learning rate means your model converges faster.

 This is really important.
-This is foundational to understanding and supporting our product offering.
+Gradient averaging is foundational to understanding and supporting our product offering.

 The general rule of thumb for Stochastic Gradient Descent (basically the algorithm you just implemented) is that you can scale up your learning rate